What is academic misconduct?

 - Where the Committee concludes that the charge(s) is/are upheld, it may order one or more of the measures available to it under the Academic Regulations.

-Following the Committee's findings, the university may refer the case to the faculty, or to a professional, statutory or regulatory body, in accordance with Academic Regulations.
+Following the Committee's findings, the university may refer the case to the faculty, or to a professional, statutory or regulatory body, in accordance with the Academic Regulations.

 The decision of the Committee will normally be communicated to you and the examiners within 7 days of the decision.